 There’s nothing like the Verde Valley Wine Trail for wine enthusiasts.

 The trail offers an immersive experience of the production and delights of Arizona’s unique wines.

-And if guests manage to fill up the wine trail passport available on the Verde Valley Wine Trail website, they stand to win a special prize!
+And if guests fill up the wine trail passport available on the Verde Valley Wine Trail website, they stand to win a special prize!

-A charming district lined with art galleries, cafes and businesses; the Historic Old Town Cottonwood is the heart of the city – it is the Main Street.
+A charming district lined with art galleries, cafes, and businesses, the Historic Old Town Cottonwood is the Main Street.